robotarium/robotarium.github.i/get_started.md

 permalink: /get_started/
 ---

-Currently the robotarium supports MATLAB scripting to specify robot dynamics.
+Currently, the robotarium supports MATLAB scripting to specify robot dynamics.
 Below we walk through a simple example which implements a cannonical algorithm in network control theory known as the consensus protocol.
 Download the example files [here](https://github.com/robotarium/robotarium-matlab-simulator).

+# Running your code on real robots!

+Write your own script and verify it in the simulator.
+Then contact either [Magnus Egerstedt](mailto:magnus@gatech.edu) or [Daniel Pickem](mailto:daniel.pickem@gatech.edu), and they will contact you with instructions on how to run your code!
+Note that scripts developed for the simulator can be run directly on the Robotarium.
+Furthermore, the simulator has been designed to closely approximate the physical behavior of the Robotarium's agents.

 # The consensus protocol in code